A spectral sequence for tangent cohomology of algebras over algebraic operads: A spectral sequence of derivations

 \subsection{Tangent cohomology}

-{{}} Let us now introduce the cohomology theory that will concern us and serves as the unifying concept to present our results.
-We recommend the article~\cite{Milles} for an account on tangent cohomology for operads.
+Let us now introduce the cohomology theory that will concern us and serves as the unifying concept to present our results.
+Building on previous work of Getzler--Jones~\cite{GetJon} and Goerss--Hopkins~\cite{Goerss2000}, J.~Millès~\cite{Milles} gave the definitive treatment for tangent cohomology for algebras over algebraic operads.

 {{}} For a morphism of $\;\PP$-algebras, $B\longrightarrow A$ and an operadic $A$-module $M$, we define the {tangent cohomology of $A$ relative to $B$ with values in $M$} as follows.
 Let $P\longrightarrow Q$ be a cofibrant replacement of the map $f:B\longrightarrow A$: by this we mean that this map is a cofibration between cofibrant $\PP$-algebras that fits into a commutative diagram